Kristina01111000/Drws_site/README.md

 Next call:

 	- update to peepso includes a new sidebar menu, useful for mobile, does he want it on desktop? (in gecko customizer)
+		- im going to use it to revamp the mobile site (it's sooo much better than the original one)
 	- the green background issue was caused by the update, easily fixable
 		- we'll need to accept that peepso updates sometimes cause issues and check it everywhere after every update,
 		- most of the problems seem to be little, some were big like the login issue